kubernetes/enhancements/keps/sig-api-machinery/20190228-priority-and-fairness.md

 Also notable are notes from a meeting on this subject, at https://docs.google.com/document/d/1bEh2BqfSSr3jyh1isnXDdmfe6koKd_kMXCFj08uldf8 .

+### Implementation Details/Notes/Constraints

+TBD

+### Risks and Mitigations

+Implementing this KEP will increase the overhead in serving each request, perhaps to a degree that depends on some measure of system and/or workload size.
+The additional overhead must be practically limited.

+There are likely others.

+## Design Details

 We are still ironing out the high level goals and approach.
 Following is an attempt to summarize the open issues and thinking on them.